resbaz/nectar-cloud-lessons/Lessons/Lesson_VII/Lesson_VII.md

 (**d**isplay **f**ile usage)

-And sees that she has 30 Gig of free space on `/mnt`
+And sees that she has free space on `/mnt`

 She decided to put her new files there.
 Has Anna made a mistake?

 -- *Slide End* --

----

 Hold up a Red sticky note if you think she has.
 Otherwise a green one if you think all is well.